 Our curriculum is cumulative and integrated.
 All the content and knowledge is connected so that pupils form a firm foundation of literary and linguistic knowledge that will enable them to read and write accurately and critically.
 In our curriculum, knowledge is cumulative to ensure pupils know more and remember more.
 Each strand, each unit within each strand, each lesson within each unit and each activity within each lesson builds on what has come before and acknowledges what is to come.

-In Key Stage 4, we follow the AQA GCSE Language and Literature specifications.
+In Key Stage 4, we follow the GCSE AQA Language and GCSE Edexcel Literature specifications.
 Learning Language and Literature together, pupils greatly benefit from the transferable knowledge and skills learnt across the two subjects.